sun-yitao/GrabAIChallenge/README.md

 ## Style Transfer GAN

 As the training dataset consists of only day time images, I explored using [Unsupervised Image-to-Image Translation](https://github.com/mingyuliutw/UNIT) (UNIT) and [Fast Photo Style Transfer](https://github.com/NVIDIA/FastPhotoStyle) to convert day time images to night time.
 I tried collecting night time images from Google Images, but there are only a few relevant images per car brand so I went out to film some of my own night time data.
-In total we had only 366 night time images however and the results should be better should more data be available.
+In total I had only 366 night time images however so the results should be better should more data be available.
 For Fast Photo Style Transfer we first used [DeepLabV3 with Xception Backbone](https://github.com/tensorflow/models/tree/master/research/deeplab) to obtain segmentation maps as the results without segmentation maps are quite bad.
 As the code is licensed under a non-commercial license, I won't be able to include it here.

 Here are some of the results from UNIT: